Posterior and predictive inference for Bayesian STAR splines

 - y

-vector of observation points; if NULL, assume equally-spaced on [0,1]- transformation
+n x 1vector of observation points; if NULL, assume equally-spaced on [0,1]- x_test

 transformation to use for the latent data; must be one of